 On the other hand, some might wonder if you take too many probiotics.
 While an overdose is highly unlikely, people may experience unpleasant side effects if they take more than the recommended dose, have a sensitivity to them, or if you take probiotics on an empty stomach.

 Do probiotics cause gas?
 They certainly can be for some people, along with other potential side effects like bloating, diarrhea, or allergic reactions.
+This is usually because the body may need an adjustment period after introducing a new or increased number of bacteria to your gastrointestinal system.

 Probiotics and food